Giorgos Alkaios: 1989–1991: Beginnings

 Alkaios first television appearance came in September 1989 at the age of seventeen on one of the first reality shows in Greece, "Ela Sto Fos" (Come to the light), on ET 2.
 The show featured 1,500 new actors, singers, and dancers, which were later narrowed down to twenty, with Alkaios being one of them.
 While on the show, he studied dance with Daniel Lomel, acting with Niki Triantafilidou, and music with Giorgos Hatzinasios, among others.

-During the summer of that same year, he auditioned for and won a part in Minoa Vouonaki's play "Sofoklis 'Antigone'", which starred legendary Aliki Vougiouklaki and with music by Mikis Theodorakis.
+During the summer of that same year, he auditioned for and won a part in Minos Volonaki's play "Sofoklis 'Antigone'", which starred legendary Aliki Vougiouklaki and with music by Mikis Theodorakis.
 Rehearsals lasted over two months and the show premiered at the ancient theater Epidavros.
 At the time, Alkaios became the youngest actor to be cast in a historic play and also perform in a historical theater.

 During the same summer, Alkaios decided to change his focus from theatre to music.
 He was then introduced by fellow singer Christos Dantis to BMG A&R Director Vangelis Yannopoulos, while recording his debut album for BMG, "Aman".
-Vangelis Yannopoulos auditioned Alkaios (who, at that moment still bore his name, Vassileiou) and decided to sign him with the record company.
+Vangelis Yannopoulos auditioned Alkaios (who, at that moment still bore his real surname which is Vassileiou) and decided to sign him with the record company.
 Together, they found Alkaios' future "sound" and "style".
 In the summer of 1991 Alkaios went on tour all over Greece along with his fellow Christos Dantis.
 In September of that same year, Alkaios participated in the Thessaloniki Song Contest with the song "Den Me Theleis Tolmiro", where he officially started to go by the name "Giorgos Alkaios" as opposed to his birth name which he had used up until that point.
 Alkaios beat out then newcomer Sakis Rouvas, and won the award for "Best Vocals" by one point.

 Before the release of his debut album, Alkaios also began writing music for other singers including Alexia (for the album "Matia mou", BMG, also a Vangelis Yannopoulos' production) and Notis Sfakianakis.
 One of the songs he wrote during that time was "Opa Opa" for Sfakianakis' album of the same name.
 This was Sfakianakis' first release with Minos EMI after his departure from Sony Music Entertainment Greece.
 The song was also covered by Helena Paparizou's band Antique) and Despina Vandi.